ucb-substrate/substrate2/docs/docusaurus/docs/getting-started/inverter.md

 for example), but they can sometimes improve readability of your code and of generated schematics.
 Finally, we return the node that we want to probe.

-The final thing we must do is describe the data produced by our testbench.
-Here, we want to measure 20-80% rise and fall times.

-To make our testbench actually a testbench, we must implement the `Testbench` trait.
-The `run` method of this trait allows us to configure simulator options (eg. error tolerances) and set up analyses (AC, DC, transient, etc.).

-This is how our testbench looks:

-<CodeSnippet language="rust" title="src/tb.rs" snippet="testbench">{inverterTb}</CodeSnippet>

-We define `Vout` as a receiver for data saved during simulation.
-We then tell Substrate what data we want to save from our testbench by implementing the `SaveTb` trait.

 ## Design

 Let's use the code we've written to write a script that